 Dallal is the young daughter of Yunis, a Chief Sergeant in the army.
 She struggles with the expectations placed on women where she lives and idealises life overseas:

 “Young European women live alone.
 They rent rooms and come home at night when they like.
 Over there, men do not harass women in the streets but are polite like Doctor Morton White.”

 Ha!
 Unfortunately we know she is sadly mistaken, in both this and in her assessment of her professor.
-He is self-centred and shallow, and exoticises Arab women without really bothering to get to know a single one:
+He is self-centred and shallow, and exoticises Syrian women without really bothering to get to know a single one: